July 2008 Edition

 with laser-etched identifiers.

-"The cosmetic look of the parts is much better
+"The cosmetic look of the parts is much better now that they’re

-development engineer.
+engineer.
 "We also have improved traceability.
 Parts are

 laser-etched with identifiers indicating the date, time and shift